E Marketing Mix

 One of the biggest changes to the marketing mix is online purchasing.
 Consumers can purchase direct from manufacturers cutting out retailers totally.
 The challenge for online retailers is to ensure that the product is delivered to the consumer within a reasonable time.
 Location is important within our place strategy.
 Online location can refer to where links are placed on other websites.
 Placing a link on www.google.com home page would generate high consumer traffic for you.
 Knowing your customer and knowing where they visit should help you understand where to place your online links and advertisements.

 Promoting products and service online is concerned with a number of issues.
 Having a recognisable domain name is first stage towards e-promotion.
 Organisations such as egg.com have successfully positioned the brand on the online world as an online bank.

-Although may firms continue with SPAM it has been superceded by the use of social media as firms can directly communicate with consumers and gather useful data from their social media profiles.
-As this is a big topic we have covered it in a separate article, click here to access it.
+Although may firms continue with SPAM it has been superseded by the use of social media as firms can directly communicate with consumers and gather useful data from their social media profiles.
+As this is a big topic we have covered it in our marketing with social networking article